rayshan/bower-server-etl/README.md

 Current deployment target is Heroku.
 Data is all cached in Redis via Redis Labs.
 Also tested on DigitalOcean VPS.

-Server time zone: UTC (API returned times are RFC2616 UTC)
+API service time zone: UTC